 "My style is a mishmash of different things, and this project helped me hone in on my style even more," she said.
 "I tend to err on the side of traditional, with my eye being drawn to more timeless pieces.
 I also love the classic midcentury style, but I try not to go too Danish (or now too Californian) with that.
 I like a room to feel calm, cozy, and fresh; put together without being stuffy."

-"Since we live in a rental, we are limited as to what renovations we could make, so we just painted in the two rooms," she said.
+"Since we live in a rental, we are limited as to the renovations we could make, so we just painted in the two rooms," she said.
 "The landlord offered to put in an AC unit, which would mean removing one of the French windows.
 I had to politely refuse and risk overheating all summer because I couldn't get bear to lose the character of the windows in the living room."

 "The first thing we bought was the sofa," she said.
 "I'd been itching for an English roll-arm for a while, so I took my time researching which styles and fabrics I liked best and also what we could afford within our budget.
 We opted for the bench cushion, which makes it perfect for lounging on, watching TV, and snuggling with the pooches."